MrDemolish/ST_Renamer/README.md

 **Ghidra Script for automatically change about 1121 function names in game named Submarine Titans**

-Must rename function under address 6AE780 (this is for Steam version of a game) to "Debug_Info"
+To make it work you firstly must rename function under address 6AE780 (this is for Steam version of a game) to "Debug_Info".

 Tested on Ghidra 11.2